 - A recently renovated playground provides a variety of activities, including a nontraditional climbing apparatus.

 - The park features a 9-hole, par-30 golf course.
 The course is 1,603 yards, with holes ranging from 97 yards to 267 yards.
+Nassau County Golf.

-include stretching, pull-ups, sit-ups and balance walking exercises that increase slightly in difficulty as the trail proceeds.
+- The park has a one-mile Fitness Trail that provides a jogging or walking trail and 20 attractive and simple fitness stations incorporating a variety of exercises.
+These include stretching, pull-ups, sit-ups and balance walking exercises that increase slightly in difficulty as the trail proceeds.
 The trail begins on the north side of the park entrance by Searingtown Road, heads east past both the Dog Run and the woods before working its way past the baseball fields and playground, finally ending by the parking area overlooking the pond.
-The Fitness Trail is open year round.
+The Fitness Trail is open year-round.

 - The outdoor swimming pool complex includes an Olympic-sized pool, diving tank with boards and a "kiddie" pool.
 Lockers and showers are available.
 Swimming pool will be open late June, through Labor Day.
-Swimming Lessons available.

 - Hours: Mon.-Sun., 10 a.m. - 6 p.m.

 - A dog run is located on the north side of the parking lot by the Christopher Morley "Knothole."
 The dog run is open year round.
-Please note that dogs are not allowed in any County parks or preserves, with the exception of the dog runs.
+Please note that dogs are allowed on specifically marked nature trails as long as they are leashed.

 - The park features 30 acres of peaceful and beautiful wooded nature trails that provide an ideal area for a leisurely stroll or jogging.